 But the move only works if it is made honestly.
 And honesty requires that we ask a question that is almost never asked when this appeal is made: who gets to decide which parts of that Father's teaching are authoritative?

-Origen of Alexandria (c.
-185-253 AD) is one of the most frequently cited Fathers in discussions about allegorical interpretation.
+In contemporary debates about biblical hermeneutics, no Church Father illustrates this problem more sharply than Origen of Alexandria (c.
+185-253 AD).
 He was, without question, one of the most brilliant and prolific theologians of the early church.
 His De Principiis represents the first systematic attempt at a comprehensive Christian theology.
 His commentary output was staggering.
 His intellectual influence on subsequent Christian thought, both East and West, is incalculable.

 He also taught things that the church, after careful deliberation, formally condemned.